You will need to complete a reinstatement form and may have to meet other requirements.

 The VSA complies with the New West Partnership Trade Agreement (NWPTA) which replaced the Trade, Investment and Labour Mobility Agreement (TILMA) in 2013.

-If you are licensed in good standing with the Alberta Motor Vehicle Industry Council (AMVIC), the Motor Vehicle Sales Authority (VSA) will recognize you, once you have submitted a completed application form, paid the required fees and submit to a criminal record and background check 287 kB to confirm your good standing.
-Once your VSA licence is issued, you will have 45 days to complete your professional development requirement by completing the Salesperson Certification Course, which focuses on BC law.
+If you are licensed in good standing with the Alberta Motor Vehicle Industry Council (AMVIC), the Vehicle Sales Authority (VSA) will recognize you, once you have submitted a completed application form, paid the required fees and submit to a criminal record and background check to confirm your good standing.
+Once your VSA licence is issued, you will have 45 days to complete your professional development requirement by completing the Salesperson Licensing Course, which focuses on BC law.

 Saskatchewan currently does not license automotive salespersons so a person from Saskatchewan must comply with the same process as a British Columbian applicant.